natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.34%20YR.md

 ''If necessary use a visual template to indicate the most secure and weak zones of the armour.''--> The AMC.34 YR fits all definitions of a light tank.
 It has very little armour and very little space - it can't take a shot.
 When looking at it frontally, the AMC.34 YR has a big ammo rack on the left, and both crew members on the right, meaning that any shot that penetrates will almost certainly destroy the tank.
 When looking side-on, the AMC.34 YR has two other ammo racks in the middle, and right behind those, there are crew members (if any of them are taken out, the tank is destroyed); the only way that this tank can survive when shot side-on is if the enemy shoots too far back, where there's only a single fuel tank.
 However, with short reloads at rank I, the enemy is likely to reload in-time to finish the job.

-Generally, the AMC.34 YR ''can't'' get shot, if it does - it is destroyed.
+Generally, the AMC.34 YR can't get shot, if it does - it is destroyed.
 This is easier to accomplish in realistic battles, where bushes can be used as cover, as well as buildings.
 However, in arcade battles, the AMC.34 YR has to be played extremely carefully and the player should expect the enemies to know their exact location.

 '''Armour type:'''